Arc676/Arc-Music-Player/README.md

 - Volume control (separate from system volume)
 - Writing and reading playlist and player state to and from disk
 - Shuffle, song repeat, playlist repeat
+- Automatically saving and restoring player state on quit and launch

 ### Playlist format